dry-rb/dry-rb.org/source/gems/dry-validation/1.0/schemas.html.md

 ### Defining a schema without coercion

-To define a schema that does not perform coercion, use `schema` method:
+To define a schema that does not perform coercion, use the `schema` method:

 ``` ruby
 class NewUserContract < Dry::Validation::Contract